samhaldia/retail-pricing-agent-ai/README.md

 Test "Apply Recommendation":

-If recommendations have appeared on the "Recommendations" tab, click "Apply Recommendation" for one of them.
+If recommendations have appeared on the "Recommendations" tab, click "Apply Recommendation".

-Observe your main.py console: Look for price synchronization logs.
+Observe your main.py console: Look for sync logs.

-Verify in DynamoDB: Check the retail-pricing-promo-recommendations table for a status change on the item and potentially retail-inventory for a simulated price update.
+Verify in DynamoDB: Check retail-pricing-promo-recommendations (status change) and retail-inventory (price update).